 Any company can hire or request a freight bill audit either through an independent auditing service or through a 3PL.
 However, the size of a company does impact the possible ROI (return on investment).

 Freight audit services are most commonly requested by companies needing to ship large volumes of freight and merchandise on a regular basis.
 These are often companies involved in the mass manufacturing of construction hardware, medical supplies, or other consumables that ship items out daily or weekly.
 Food processing centers that need to distribute fresh products around the country would also fit this category.

 In other words, the amount of money earmarked for freight spending is significant.
 Creating an in-house freight department is costly and the wider your shipment needs, the more money will be involved.
 Contracting a carrier service lets companies focus their efforts on making great products.

-The more frequently you ship, the more invoices are generated, the more errors may occur.
-Multiplied across thousands of deliveries year after year, your company could be losing out on thousands of dollars that could be recovered.
+The more frequently you ship, the more invoices are generated, and the more errors may occur.
+Multiplied across thousands of deliveries year after year, your company could be losing out on thousands of dollars.

 The money you can recover through freight bill auditing is related to how much you spend on freight shipping services.
 The industry average is a 3% - 8% recovery based on total freight spend.

 Companies with an annual freight service budget of $8 million may therefore expect to recover anywhere from $240,000 to $640,000 a year.